Growing Food Isn't Just A Hobby

-#2.
-More importantly, food today is dramatically less nutritious than it used to be.
+But arguably more important than that, what fewer people know is that food grown today is dramatically less nutritious than it used to be.

-I'm talking 20-80% less nutritious depending on which nutrient you’re measuring.
+I mean 20-80% less nutritious, depending on which nutrient you’re measuring.

 These 2 issues are a big reason why people are experiencing such poor health.